tansaku/twss/README.markdown

 Part of the [Funniest Computer Ever Open Source Initiative](http://funniestcomputer.neurogrid.com)

+This code supported Zarquon Squelchmama III in the [chatbotbattles](http://www.square-bear.co.uk/cbb/groupb.htm) contest.
+We didn't come anywhere near close to winning (our coding was all a bit last minute) but we did get one TWSS in there:

+Judge: Hello Zarquon
+Zarquon: Greetings.
+Judge: How are you?
+Zarquon: How do you suppose?
+Judge: I suppose you are good but I don't know
+Zarquon: That's what she said!
+Judge: Hehe.
+Very funny

 Note we now have some other chatbot related initiatives in the [faq](faq) and [worldmodel](worldmodel) directories.
 Ultimately hoping these will all be integrated into a single coherent whole :-)

 ## Getting started